pynufft/pynufft/README.md

 ### Summary

-PyNUFFT attempts to implement the min-max NUFFT of Fessler and Sutton, with the following features:
+PyNUFFT is for fun and it attempts to implement the min-max NUFFT of Fessler and Sutton, with the following features:

 - Based on Python numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
 - Multi-dimensional NUFFT.